Transition metal impurities in Silicon: Computational search for a semiconductor qubit: Discussion

-We prioritize the search for optical triplet-triplet transitions within the Si band gap as motivated by the underlying mechanism of NV centers in diamonds.
-However, singlet-singlet or doublet-doublet transitions also show the potential as spin-photon interfaces\cite{Lee_NNANO_2013,Hepp_PRL_2014}.
+Lastly, we prioritize the search for optical triplet-triplet transitions within the Si band gap as motivated by the underlying mechanism of the NV center in diamonds.
+However, TM impurities with singlet-singlet or doublet-doublet transitions also have the potential as spin-photon interfaces\cite{Lee_NNANO_2013,Hepp_PRL_2014}.
 Since different operation schemes that utilize these two transitions are also possible, we also report all the identified transitions in the Supplementary Materials.